 Alternative to alcohol and sugary soft drinks

 While out with friends either in town or at the beach sometimes we can’t have, or just don’t want, alcohol.
-For us, kombucha gives us the same kick/buzz we get from booze and the 'up' of a more sugary soft drink - but without the crash afterwards.
+For us, kombucha gives us a similar taste satisfaction to IPA or wine and the 'up' of a more sugary soft drink - but without the crash afterwards.

 Taste has always been our focus with brewing kombucha.
 From the start, we heard a lot about its reported health benefits and about its low calorie count when compared to regular soft drinks.
 We also liked the lift it gave us - the kombucha buzz that’s hard to define, but in the end taste is what we look for most in our brews.
 Find out more about how we craft flavour, the heart and soul of our drinks >

 Balancing the subtle base tea flavours with the tart acidity and sweetness is what gives every kombucha its own taste.
 The mix of different good bacteria and acids in each kombucha starter means that there is a never ending variety of flavour and taste profiles.
 Balancing this is what makes a great kombucha and that’s where the endless fascination and craft lies.

 For our smaller micro batches, we tend to use a secondary fermentation process to produce carbonation and we love the light and natural fizz that this process gives.
 On our larger (still pretty small) batches, and with certain flavours, we really like the punch that carbonating with a carb stone can give a brew.
 Balanced with the other elements of good production, we feel carbonation is an often overlooked aspect which gives each kombucha its individuality and is an important element when producing a live product.
 From delicately bubbly home brews to hard hitting commercial fizz monsters, kombucha is a never ending kaleidoscope of taste and drinking experience.